Is a Quartz Countertop Made From Natural Stone or Man Made?

 Where Else Does Quartz Make Sense to Be Used in Our Homes?

-If you're thinking the numerous advantages that Quartz countertops offer outweigh the extra cost and maintenance of a natural stone, then here are a few practical ways to style it around the rest of your remodel.
+If you're thinking the numerous advantages that Quartz countertops offer outweigh the extra cost and maintenance of a natural stone, then here are a few practical ways to style it around the rest of your home remodel.
 It serves various uses, such as:

 • Flooring: Quartz tiles offer a hard-wearing option for high-traffic areas within homes.